 Majors, Minors, Career Concentrations

-Bloomsburg's popular accounting program is a national leader in the field.
-It was the first in the nation to offer a full concentration in fraud examination and the Student Association in Fraud Examination was the first chapter in the United States to be nationally chartered.
+Bloomsburg's accounting program is a national leader in the field.
+It was among the first in the nation to offer an undergraduate program in fraud examination, and its Student Association in Fraud Examination was the first ever student chapter of the Association of Certified Fraud Examiners (ACFE).

-The program is fully accredited by the Association to Advance Collegiate Schools of Business, ranking Bloomsburg among the best business colleges in the world.
+The Accounting program is fully accredited by the Association to Advance Collegiate Schools of Business, ranking Bloomsburg University's Zeigler College of Business among the best business colleges in the world.

 The accounting program curriculum is tailored to address the demands confronted by today's professional accountant.

 - Prior exposure to accountancy is not required for admission.
 Students are expected to develop proficiency in the general use of computer software programs dealing with database management, electronic spreadsheets and word processing.

 - Students learn how to accumulate and summarize information, to analyze and interpret results and to present information that often becomes key to decision making.